- Executive summary

 - Telemedicine, including remote diagnostics and robotic surgery

 Massive Machine-Type Communications (mMTC)

 mMTC takes the IoT to the next level by bringing an even larger number of devices into the fold.
 This use case centers on high reliability, low power consumption, and support for high device densities in a given area.

 Key network requirements: density of up to 1 million devices per square kilometer and battery life of up to 10 years without recharging.

 - Production and staff monitoring

-- Other scenarios with exceptionally high concentration of IoT sensors
+- Other scenarios with exceptionally high concentrations of IoT sensors

-Naturally, this description of 5G usage scenarios is not exhaustive.
-Additional, as of yet unforeseen scenarios may arise.
-This is why the 5G network architecture is designed to be adaptable to new scenarios with divergent requirements.
+Naturally, this description of 5G use cases is not exhaustive.
+Communication technologies are always put to use in novel and unexpected ways.
+This is why the 5G network architecture has been designed with the capacity to adapt to new use cases with divergent requirements.

-Changes will encompass all components of the network.
-The growing number of connected devices, plus the different demands placed on services under each of the described usage scenarios, require use of new technologies both in the radio network and in the network core.
+Implementing 5G will leave no part of the network untouched.
+The growing number of connected devices, plus the different demands placed on services under each use case, require new technologies both in the radio network and in the network core.